-Some users report that Google Voice goes straight to voicemail and they don’t receive incoming calls.
+Some users report that Google Voice goes straight to voicemail and they don’t receive incoming calls on their Android devices.
 This is a strange occurrence but one that can be solved.
 Check the instructions we provided below to fix issues with Google Voice incoming calls for good.

 Table of contents: